- Library Information

 U.S. copyright law is murky about the legality of the library taking a physical DVD, converting it to an electronic format, and then providing a digital file to upload to Canvas, even under fair use or the exceptions listed in the TEACH Act.

 If you were planning to show a physical DVD from the library in your course this semester, we recommend finding an electronic equivalent.
-We strongly encourage you to look at the library’s electronic video database for educational films: Alexander Street Press Academic Video Online Premium.
+We strongly encourage you to look at the library’s curated list of open and accessible course materials, which includes some video resources, in our Subject-Specific Resources Guide.
 Other options for finding both educational and popular films include YouTube, Vimeo, Amazon Prime, Hulu, Netflix, as well as several cable channel online services (HBO, PBS, CBS, etc.).
 Much of this material is available for free or at a very low cost to your students.

 What about materials I have on course reserve?
 Or making other articles / printed material available in class?